danesnick/old_website/_posts/2021-01-03-MyDeskSetup_Jan2021.markdown

 | Case | BitFeniX Prodigy |
 | OS | Gentoo Linux |

-Not really much to say other than the PC has been working great for me and I don't have any immediate plans for component upgrades.
+Not really much to say other than the PC has been working great for me and I donaboutt have any immediate plans for component upgrades.
 That said, the case itself wasn't in the greatest condition at purchase and I do eventually plan to move the system into a smaller ITX case.

 <div style="align: center; text-align:center;">
 <img loading="lazy" class="border" src="/images/desk-Jan2021/desk_pcside.jpg">